confluentinc/examples/cloud-etl/docs/index.rst

 .. include:: ../../ccloud/docs/includes/ccloud-examples-caution.rst

-This example also uses real cloud resources, including:
+This example also uses real resources from other cloud providers, including:

 * AWS Kinesis or RDS PostgreSQL
-* One of the cloud storage providers, depending on your configuration
+* Cloud storage providers (one of GCP GCS, AWS S3, or Azure Blob) depending on your configuration

 |ccloud| Promo Code
 ~~~~~~~~~~~~~~~~~~~